stateful/runme/CONTRIBUTING.md

 This project uses [genqlient](https://github.com/Khan/genqlient) to generate a GraphQL client for interacting with the Stateful API.
 You will need to install `genqlient` in order for `go generate` to work properly.

-See also [the readme](/internal/client/graphql/schema/README.md) for generating graphql schema from the remote endpoint, which is a pre-requisite for running `go generate`.
+See also [the README](/internal/client/graphql/schema/README.md) for generating GraphQL schema from the remote endpoint, which is a pre-requisite for running `go generate`.

 #### Mocks